 Turns out I don’t need Bucky to find Cribbens.
 I step off the lift on the armory deck and find Cribbens getting an earful from a woman.
 She must be his mother, the way her tone sounds.
 I can’t see her face, but her voice.
 Wait a minute.
 She’s wearing some familiar clothes.
 Buckles and zippers.

-“Oh, for fuck’s sake!
+“Oh, for fuck’s sake.
 Jint?
 Is Just Jint really Jint goddamn Cribbens?”

 The Echelon agent whirls around and for a split second I think her hand is going for one of the knives at her back.